amandaghassaei/botanigram/src/markdown/instructions.md

 - Dahlia/sunflower/daisy: must be very symmetric to work.
 - Fennel flowers (or some other branched flower like Queen Anne's lace).

+Drawings/paintings/[tattoos](https://twitter.com/amandaghassaei/status/1494710180457549827) will all work as well, feel free to submit unconventional examples.
 Other types of objects that exhibit spirals or Fibonacci patterns might be interesting to try (e.g. shells, peacock tail "eyes") – experiment with using different rotation angles as the golden angle may not apply.

 ### Feedback